-The OAG is committed to achieving and demonstrating good governance.
-In monitoring and assessing our own performance, we have found the 9 key governance principles of the Public Sector Commission’s Good Governance Guide a valuable tool for assisting us to achieve a high standard of organisational performance.
+We are committed to achieving and demonstrating good governance.
+In monitoring and assessing our own performance, we use the 9 key governance principles of the Public Sector Commission’s Good Governance Guide to assist us to achieve a high standard of organisational performance.

 Key governance arrangements

 Our Executive Management Group (Executive) is our team of senior managers who plan, manage and lead our business.
 They set the strategic direction and organisational values that define the activities of the Office of the Auditor General (OAG).
 Chaired by the Auditor General, they meet monthly and hold informal weekly meetings.

 Executive also holds specific strategic planning meetings at least twice a year to discuss strategic and tactical matters.
 They monitor the implementation of our strategies and measure performance against targets.